aurimasmb/carbonoffsets/README.md

 [IATA](http://www.iata.org/whatwedo/environment/Documents/carbon-offset-guidelines-may2008.pdf) offers another guide all about carbon offsetting, specifically from an aviation angle.

 ["On the flight path to global meltdown" in The Guardian](http://www.theguardian.com/environment/2006/sep/21/travelsenvironmentalimpact.ethicalliving) - This article by George Monbiot offers a more extreme argument: that we must halt our air travel pretty much altogether.

+### Effects of Aviation Emissions

+asdfasdfasdf

+### Policy

+The EU has included commercial aviation as part of its [Emissions Trading System](https://ec.europa.eu/clima/policies/ets_en), a Cap-and-Trade system, [since 2008 (or 2012??)](https://ec.europa.eu/clima/policies/ets_en).
+Recently, the rules were changed so that the ETS cap and trade system only applied to flights within the EEA.
+This is to allow for a global aviation emissions limitation program called [CORSIA (Carbon Offsetting and Reduction Scheme for International Aviation)](https://www.icao.int/environmental-protection/Pages/market-based-measures.aspx).
+CORSIA is an offsets program which requires airlines in countries in participating countries to purchase carbon offsets for any emissions increases after 2020.
+Participation by countries is on a voluntary basis.

+_**Auri's opinion:** This legislation seems super weak. **Offsetting** the **growth** of emissions after **2020**??
+That's a pretty

 ## Important Terms